Quite a few years ago now, we spent a brilliant day with my cousin Ernie Murray at Banrock Station in the South Australian Riverland country.

 Our Personalised Tour

 Ernie took us on a brilliant guided tour.
 The wetlands were drained at the time, so we could cover a large part of it.
-He showed us heaps of river red gum saplings that started growing since the fill-drain cycle commenced.
+He showed us heaps of river red gum saplings which had sprouted since the fill-drain cycle commenced.

 We saw black swans with cygnets, all sorts of native flowers and vegetation.
-It’s a beautiful spot, there is so much to see when you open your eyes.
+It’s a beautiful spot, there’s so much to see when you open your eyes.
 Of course we had our own private tour guide, which always helps!

 These magnificent black swans were the proud parents of 3 cygnets.
 Their nest was a huge mound of weeds in a shallow lake.
 They lay eggs on top and sit on them, surrounded by the safety of water.
 Pretty clever.